ebzzry/ebzzry.github.io/src/livefrog.md

 ## Installation

-livefrog is available via Racket's [Planet2](http://pkg.racket-lang.org):
+livefrog is available via Racket’s [Planet2](http://pkg.racket-lang.org):

 ```bash
 $ raco pkg install livefrog
 ```

-If that doesn't work, you can alternately install by fetching livefrog, and the dependencies, from github
+If that doesn’t work, you can alternately install by fetching livefrog, and the dependencies, from github

 ```bash